thisismyrobot/spacex-video-telemetry-extraction/README.md

 # SpaceX launch tracking

-Idea: convert the telemetry info in the SpaceX launch videos into a visual gravity turn/launch profile.
+Idea: use OCR to convert the telemetry info in the SpaceX launch videos into data for a visual gravity turn/launch profile.

 ### **NOTE:** This is just a WIP idea and nothing in here is promised to work for you